Campus Improvement Plan

 MCL

-Strategy 4: Create community health events to support vaccination drives, physical health exams, and access to community health services.
+Strategy 4: Create community health events to support vaccination drives, physical health exams, and access to community health services

-Strategy's Expected Result/Impact: Provide a healthy environment for students and staff
+Strategy's Expected Result/Impact: Provide a healthy environment for students and staff.

 Staff Responsible for Monitoring: Nurse